grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -query-frontend.max-total-query-length
 [max_total_query_length: <duration> | default = 0s]

-# (experimental) Time to live duration for cached query results.
-If query falls
+# Time to live duration for cached query results.
+If query falls into
-# into out-of-order time window,
+# out-of-order time window,
 # -query-frontend.results-cache-ttl-for-out-of-order-time-window is used
 # instead.
 # CLI flag: -query-frontend.results-cache-ttl
 [results_cache_ttl: <duration> | default = 1w]

-# (experimental) Time to live duration for cached query results if query falls
+# Time to live duration for cached query results if query falls into
-# into out-of-order time window.
-This is lower than
+# out-of-order time window.
+This is lower than -query-frontend.results-cache-ttl
-# -query-frontend.results-cache-ttl so that incoming out-of-order samples are
+# so that incoming out-of-order samples are returned in the query results
-# returned in the query results sooner.
+# sooner.
 # CLI flag: -query-frontend.results-cache-ttl-for-out-of-order-time-window
 [results_cache_ttl_for_out_of_order_time_window: <duration> | default = 10m]

-# (experimental) Time to live duration for cached cardinality query results.
-The
+# Time to live duration for cached cardinality query results.
+The value 0
-# value 0 disables the cache.
+# disables the cache.
 # CLI flag: -query-frontend.results-cache-ttl-for-cardinality-query
 [results_cache_ttl_for_cardinality_query: <duration> | default = 0s]

-# (experimental) Time to live duration for cached label names and label values
+# Time to live duration for cached label names and label values query results.
-# query results.
-The value 0 disables the cache.
+# The value 0 disables the cache.
 # CLI flag: -query-frontend.results-cache-ttl-for-labels-query
 [results_cache_ttl_for_labels_query: <duration> | default = 0s]